endemwone/tictactoe/README.md

 `unbeatable` => Level 4: AI that makes perfect moves

 The unbeatable AI takes 5-10s to calculate its move since it is using minimax algorithm.
-The lag will be eradicated in a future release.
+The lag is now reduced to 3-5s by caching the results.

 Have fun playing against each other or pit the AIs against each other and watch the results.

 ### TODO

-* Speed up the unbeatable AI.
 * Networking implementation (Playing with each other through TCP)